 - Disruptive, abusive, or derogatory language or obscene gestures

 - Intoxication or other signs of impairment related to alcohol or drug consumption

-- Use of marijuana or tobacco products, in any form including electronic cigarettes
+- Smoking, vaping, and using marijuana and tobacco products, in any form, including electronic cigarettes

 - Obscene or indecent conduct or clothing not appropriate in a public place

 - Any disruption of the game or event, including throwing of objects or trespassing on the playing field or in other restricted areas

 - Sitting in a location other than the Guests’ ticketed seat

 - Fighting, taunting, or making threatening remarks or gestures

 Any Guest not adhering to the above code or behaving in an unruly manner may be removed from the ballpark.
 The Seattle Mariners reserve the right to determine what constitutes unruly or disruptive behavior warranting removal.

 If anyone is interfering with your enjoyment of our facility, please contact the nearest Team Member for assistance, text our Fan Text Hotline at (206) 773-6300 or reach us on Twitter at @MarinersAssist.